 Do you have a specific group of people you are targetting your posts at?
 It is essential that you are always writing for the same group of people in every post you publish on your blog, this is a part of niching down.
 Niching down not only makes your content more enticing to the people who fall within your group because it positions you as the expert in the topic they are searching for, it also helps YOU write quicker, easier, and faster.

 For example with Making Treasures my audiences are 25-40-year-old content creators who want to use content marketing to stand out online through the competition and earn more income.
-These are people who are more creative than technical, and who recognizes the importance of caring for their customers and putting quality first.
+These are people who are more creative than technical, and who recognize the importance of caring for their customers and putting quality first.